Palm Canyon Epic Trail

 This trail is best ridden from October through May, at the latest.
 This area gets 110 degree summers that tap into spring and fall as well.
 Please check weather conditions prior to riding.

 At the bottom of the trail you HAVE TO make a right and climb out a "dry wash".
 The riding here is a long slog through sand.
 The Palm Canyon Epic Trail is off-limits from here (Sovereign Indian Land).
 They have there own laws, and GUNS!

-!
+I strongly recommend bringing a GPS and having this trail downloaded to the MTB Project MTB Project mobile app!
 The trail has very few markings and plenty of false turns, so be prepared.
 When you ride about a mile or two from the start, you'll get some great views of the desert floor.
 Take a moment to get your bearings, because you'll be looking down a huge canyon (nice work!).

 Three essential ingredients you'll need to complete this ride: water, water, and WATER!!
 It can go from bone chilling to roasting hot between the top and bottom of this ride.
 Goatheads, pinchflats and massive burp-outs will definitely cut into your saddle time.
 Whatever your preference, BRING TUBES!!

 Look for the trailhead at the end of Pine View Dr., it'll be on the right.
 At the ~3.5 mile mark you dump into a creek bed.
 Take a sharp left and you'll soon pick back up the trail downstream.
 Do not take the trail that branches to the right!
 Palm Canyon Trail is prone to washouts, so keep your eyes peeled and use your instincts.
 When in doubt, keep going downstream.
 At mile ~8.8, you'll merge onto a doubletrack section that can be deceptively hard to find when the trails washed out, look for a few lines that climb up out of the wash.
 It's up over that embankment.